ddoyediran/autopilot_project/README.md

 # Autopilot Project

 ## Overview
-This project implements an AI-powered autopilot system for autonomous vehicles, featuring data collection, model training, and real-time inference.
+This project implements an AI-powered autopilot End-to-End ML system for autonomous vehicles, featuring data collection, model training, and real-time inference.
 It includes tools for processing driving data, training world models, and running both simulated and real-time control loops using deep learning models.

 ## Features
 - **Data Processing:** Extracts images and steering data from ROS2 bag files for training.